Mentors4EDU/Todo-List/log.md

 **Today's Progress**: Updated some dev dependencies

 **Thoughts** Didn't get much done given the day was quite hectic.
 I hope to kick things up a notch soon.

+### Day 26: September 13, 2020 (Day 26)
+##### (Picking up some pace)

+**Today's Progress**: Updated dev dependencies
+📌 Starting updating the Lonero ReadtheDocs again
+✏️ Working on some data structure problems
+📂 Worked on the papers I have been doing

+**Thoughts** Started picking up pace, but still much more work to be done.
+Many DISTRACTING environments, and need some quiet places to focus.
+Working hard.